About the author

 During my almost decade long work in academic research I managed to acquire high levels of proficiency in materials science by studying different types of nanomaterials.
 My studies allowed me to learn a great deal about high precision instruments, project planning, data interpretation and visualization, research publishing and presentation, team work and leadership, and more, all of which culminated in my PhD work titled “Carbon Nanostructures With Different Dimensionality – From Synthesis To Applications” and over twenty publications.

 When I still have some time left or need a bit of variation in my studies, I learn languages, where my current subject of study is German.
 I managed to improve it quite considerably over the last couple of years, but admittedly, there is still some room for improvement.
-My current goal is to reach a level of proficiency similar to what I have with English and Russian right now.
+My current goal is to reach a level of proficiency similar to what I have with English right now.

 Apart from all the learning and work I also enjoy to play classical guitar pieces or do a bit of photography, but because of serious time constraints I haven’t been able to practice these as of late, but I’m not giving up hope…